Lee and Princeton host Akron - WTOP News

 Princeton, New Jersey; Monday, 1 p.m.
 EST

-BOTTOM LINE: Princeton takes on Akron after Xaivian Lee scored 21 points in Princeton’s 83-82 victory against the Rutgers Scarlet Knights.
+BOTTOM LINE: Princeton hosts Akron after Xaivian Lee scored 21 points in Princeton’s 83-82 victory against the Rutgers Scarlet Knights.

-The Tigers are 3-1 on their home court.
-Princeton has a 3-1 record in one-possession games.
+The Tigers have gone 3-1 in home games.
+Princeton averages 76.9 points and has outscored opponents by 5.1 points per game.

-The Zips are 0-2 on the road.
-Akron leads the MAC scoring 81.2 points per game while shooting 43.0%.
+The Zips are 0-2 in road games.
+Akron is 130th in college basketball averaging 11.5 made 3-pointers per game while shooting 35.1% from deep.
+Bowen Hardman leads the team averaging 2.1 makes while shooting 36.5% from 3-point range.

-Princeton averages 10.7 made 3-pointers per game, 3.2 more made shots than the 7.5 per game Akron gives up.
-Akron has shot at a 43.0% rate from the field this season, 0.9 percentage points fewer than the 43.9% shooting opponents of Princeton have averaged.
+Princeton averages 76.9 points per game, 3.9 more points than the 73.0 Akron allows.
+Akron has shot at a 43.0% clip from the field this season, 0.9 percentage points below the 43.9% shooting opponents of Princeton have averaged.

-TOP PERFORMERS: Caden Pierce is averaging 12.1 points and 7.4 rebounds for the Tigers.
+TOP PERFORMERS: Lee is averaging 16.2 points, 5.7 rebounds and 5.9 assists for the Tigers.

 LAST 10 GAMES: Tigers: 6-4, averaging 76.5 points, 31.4 rebounds, 15.8 assists, 7.9 steals and 1.5 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 71.0 points per game.